w3f/polkadot-wiki/docs/learn-bridges.md

 A cornerstone technology of blockchain interoperability is the blockchain bridge.
-Blockchain bridges are ways for two economically sovereign and technologically diverse chain to communicate with each other.
+Blockchain bridges are ways for two economically sovereign and technologically diverse chains to communicate with each other.
 Bridge designs come in a variety of flavors ranging from centralized and trusted to more decentralized and trustless.
 Polkadot favors the latter bridge designs for its ecosystem, however there is nothing that blocks a development team from building and deploying